<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Plan #3: Adam Baker’s Tsunami, (aka “Offload Emotional Baggage First Plan”)

 Pay minimums on every debt owed.
-Then figure out which of your debts you need to get rid of to relieve you of the most emotional pain (could be a debt from an ended relationship or marriage, from a family member lording it over you, business line of credit on a business idea that sunk, paying on a car that was wrecked, from a big mistake, etc.).
+Then figure out which of your debts you need to get rid of to relieve you of the most emotional pain (could be a debt from an ended relationship or marriage, from a family member lording it over you, a business line of credit on a business idea that sunk, paying on a car that was wrecked, from a big mistake, etc.).

 Once that debt is paid off, take any extra payments you were making + minimum payments on it and roll it into the next debt on your list.
 In essence, you are making a “repayment tsunami” that keeps getting larger and larger after each debt payoff to ram into the next debt owed.